TO BE PUBLISHED September 2020

 - Progress in meeting goals in the NHS Long Term Plan for learning disabilities and autism;

-- Priorities for parents, carers and individuals: awareness, support and engagement;
+- Key issues for parents, carers and individuals: awareness, support and engagement;

-- Workforce education, skills and training - implementing the Autism Core Capabilities Framework;
+- Education, skills and training - supporting the workforce to deliver services safely and effectively, and implementing the Autism Core Capabilities Framework;

 - Key issues from CQC review into restraint, seclusion and segregation; and

 Policy officials attending:

 Our forums are known for attracting strong interest from policymakers and stakeholders.

 It’s certainly the case with this one.
 Places have been reserved by officials from the Cabinet Office; the Department for Education; DWP; the Government Equalities Office; HMPPS; MHCLG; the Department for Transport; and the National Audit Office.